pszemkor/M-Lang/README.md

 ## M lang
 ### The simple language created for complex matrix computations.
-The project is based on yacc and lex.
+The project is based on yacc and lex libraries.

 #### Syntax presentation: